 • Access to cancer experts to help you interpret your test result and decide your next steps

-Anastasia Kathrens-Gallardo, is a genetic counselor at Loyola Medicine.
+Laiken Kentnich, MS, is a genetic counselor at Loyola Medicine.
 She is certified through the American Board of Genetic Counseling.
-With a focus in cancer genetics screening, Kathrens-Gallardo helps people and their families understand their cancer risk.
-She’s passionate about making sure patients feel empowered to manage that risk.
+Kentnich helps people and their families understand their cancer risk.
+She's passionate about making sure patients feel empowered to manage their cancer risk.
+Laiken Peterson Kentnich earned her master’s degree in genetic counseling from The Ohio State University.

 Book an appointment today to see one of Loyola Medicine’s expert primary care or specialty care physicians by self-scheduling an in-person or virtual appointment using myLoyola.